 “Not because of how far away the store is, or how long I have to wait in line, but because I run into about 10 people I know on the way.
 Because Golden is so small I end up running into friends pretty much any time I leave the house.”

-He adds that it is this sense of community that is one of the best parts about living in a small town.
+He adds that it is this sense of community that is one of the biggest benefits of living in a small town.

 5. being surrounded by nature